 After checking out factors resulting in Spotify not playing playlist songs, let's proceed to look up relevant troubleshooting to fix the issue by following step-by-step instructions.

-If it is related to the Spotify Autoplay feature, you can operate it as described below:
+If it is related to the Spotify Autoplay feature, you can turn off Autoplay on Spotify as described below:

 For PC/Mac: